 Colour Scheme 3: Classic White and Blue Living Room

-“We do [blue rooms] really well!” designer Kelli Ford (one half of Kirsten Kelli) exclaimed when we contacted them.
-White and blue colour palette – check.
+“We do [blue living rooms] really well!” designer Kelli Ford (one half of Kirsten Kelli) exclaimed when we contacted them.
+White and blue lounge colour palette – check.
 Pattern on pattern – check.
 Wallpapered coffered ceiling – check.
 Elegant eclectic seating area – check.
-This living room certainly proves that claim.
+This blue living room idea certainly proves that claim.
 The ikat-inspired wallpaper is a bold but classic choice but the same look can be achieved by pairing a white wallpaper with carefully chosen blue living room accessories.

 Image Credit: March & White